 10. Gadget Integration

 Wearable devices are emerging as essential tools to increase the productivity and efficiency of workers in industrial settings.
 Exoskeletons safeguard and support industrial workers in performing the manual and repeating tasks, in turn increasing overall efficiency.
-Wearables equipped with sensors to report temperatures or identify high traffic hotspots on the shop floor keep further ensure industrial companies can guarantee the safety of their workers.
+Wearables, equipped with sensors, report temperatures or identify high traffic hotspots on the shop floor.
+This further ensures industrial companies guarantee the safety of their workers during the pandemic.
 Gadget integration spans several technologies and is slowly gaining traction as one of the emerging industrial workplace trends.

 Cyber Human Systems provides Wearables to Assist Industrial Workers

 Spanish startup Cyber Human Systems develops wearable solutions that help industrial workers increase their capacity for mobility and movement.
 The startup’s arm and lumbar exoskeletons enhance the lift-endurance of workers.
 The exoskeletons further reduce shoulder and waist fatigue and minimize preventable workplace injuries.
 The exoskeletons provide up to 15 kg of lift-assistance with both horizontal and vertical load movements.